 The 101 on the College Completion Fund

-The $62 billion College Completion Fund, proposed by the Biden administration in the American Families plan, is a first-of-its-kind federal investment focused on ensuring students get to and through college.
-Congress should make this proposed investment in evidence-based student success initiatives for three big reasons:
+The College Completion Fund, initially proposed by the Biden administration in the American Families plan, is a first-of-its-kind federal investment focused on ensuring students get to and through college.
+The College Completion Fund has been brought to life through the Postsecondary Student Success Grant program.
+Now is the time for Congress to make this investment in evidence-based student success initiatives a salient component of higher education in the US.
+Here are three reasons why it must happen now:

 1. The College Completion Fund focuses on scaling evidence-based programs to improve retention and completion at institutions with an above-average number of historically underserved students.